laurendudgeon/laurendudgeon/README.md

 - Hi, I’m @laurendudgeon
-- I’m interested in creating ideas that pop into my head.
+- I’m interested in creating any ideas that pop into my head.
-- I’m currently learning computer science and engineering at OSU.
+- I’m currently studying computer science and engineering at OSU.
-- I’m interested in collaboration, but do not have experience. :)
+- I’m interested in collaboration to gain more experience. :)
 - How to reach me: laurendudgeon1@icloud.com

 <!---